mdgriffith/elm-style-animation/README.md

 My focus was to create something I could use as a UI designer to prototype animations quickly, accurately, and without sneaky errors.

-ElmHtmlAnimations supports __Declarative animations__, which tend to be very intuitive.
+Html.Animation supports __Declarative animations__, which tend to be very intuitive.
 State what the style should be, and it will animate to that style.

  * __Animations can be smoothly interrupted.
 Or chained together.__